-According to a 2016 life insurance study conducted by LIRMA, 86% of consumers agreed most people need life insurance.
+According to a 2016 life insurance study conducted by LIMRA, 86% of consumers agreed most people need life insurance.

 American consumers clearly see the need, but that doesn’t mean everyone is making the purchase.
 We get it.
 Life insurance is not a fun topic.
 The thought of it might make your eyelids heavy or evoke a bit of panic, but it’s a necessary component of a fiscally sound household.